 Compact, versatile and space-efficient, weight benches allow you to do far more than you might suspect.
 Beyond chest presses, rows, triceps dips and other strength-training exercises, weight benches can also be used to do so much more at home.

 Video of the Day

-"Yes, benches can be used for bench and chest pressing," says Grayson Wickham, DPT, a certified sports and conditioning specialist (CSCS), physical therapist and founder of Movement Vault, a digital movement education platform.
+"Yes, benches can be used for bench and chest pressing," says Grayson Wickham, DPT, CSCS, founder of Movement Vault, a digital movement education platform.
 But, he says, "they can also be used for seated good mornings, step-ups, lateral raises, cow stretch, shoulder to overhead press, core work and more."

 While most of those exercises can be done while standing or lying down, doing them on a weight bench takes your legs out of the equation, forcing you to recruit your core and upper-body muscles to do the work.

 Adjusting the angle of the weight bench also allows you to target different muscles more closely.
 In other words, Wickham says, weight benches ultimately help you get stronger, faster.

 - Best Overall: Rep Ab-5200 Adjustable Bench ($499.99, RepFitness.com)